tc39/proposal-arraybuffer-transfer/README.md

 ### Fixing resizable buffers to be fixed-length

-The `fix` method is a variant of `transfer` that always returns a fixed-length `ArrayBuffer`.
+The `transferToFixedLength` method is a variant of `transfer` that always returns a fixed-length `ArrayBuffer`.
 This is useful in cases when the new buffer no longers needs resizability, allowing implementations to free up virtual memory if resizable buffers were implemented in-place (i.e. address space is reserved up front).

 ### Checking detachedness